 Cumulative Grade Point Average is based on the total completed credit hours at Washington State Community College at the time of evaluation.
-In order to be considered to have maintained Satisfactory Academic Progress, a student must meet the minimum cumulative GPA requirements defined below:
+In order to be considered to have maintained Satisfactory Academic Progress, a student must meet, obtain and maintain a 2.0 cumulative grade point average.

 2. Completion of Attempted Credit Hours

-Students must complete a minimum of 67% of their attempted credit hours.
+Students must complete a minimum of 66.67% of their attempted credit hours.
 The Completion Ratio will be monitored by dividing the total number of credit hours successfully completed by the total number of credit hours attempted.
-Hours attempted include hours for which there are grades of A, B, C, D, F, S, I, K, L, T, N, W, U, NG or "forgiven" hours.
+Hours attempted include hours for which there are grades of A, B, C, D, F, S, I, K, L, T, N, W, U or "forgiven" hours.
 This review is based on the entire enrollment history of the student at Washington State Community College and transfer credits from other institutions.
-If the student has passed at least 67% of the cumulative attempted credit hours, progress is satisfactory.
-If the student has passed less than 67% of the cumulative attempted credit hours, progress is unsatisfactory.
-We do not round up.
+If the student has passed less than 66.67% of the cumulative attempted credit hours, progress is unsatisfactory.

 It is the student's responsibility to notify the Office of Financial Aid when an Incomplete Course (I, NG, or P) has been completed successfully for reevaluation purposes.